Sonalika Records Highest Ever Deliveries with 19,000 Tractors in October'20 | Business

 Sonalika Records Highest Ever Deliveries with 19,000 Tractors in October'20

-New Delhi, Delhi, India (NewsVoir) ⦁ Company delivers highest ever tractors in a month: 19,000 tractors ⦁ Production reaches highest ever at 15,218 tractors a month On the back of unprecedented growth experienced in the first half of the current fiscal, Sonalika Tractors, one of India's leading tractor manufacturer and the No.1 Exports brand from India, has clocked a record delivery of 19,000 tractors in a month and 15,218 in production in Oct 2020 – Highest ever done by the company in a month.
-Sharing his thoughts on this overwhelming response, Mr. Raman Mittal, Executive Director, Sonalika Group, said, "We have created magnificent history together by delivering 19,000 Sonalika Tractors and 10,018 Rotavators, making it highest ever retail across India in October'20, the beginning of festive season.
-Our domestic tractor billing growth is 13.3%, which is much higher than industry growth (est.7.5%).
-Our Cumulative billing (Apr- Oct'20) growth of 28.7% is highest in tractor industry.
+New Delhi [India], Nov 2 (ANI/NewsVoir): On the back of unprecedented growth experienced in the first half of the current fiscal, Sonalika Tractors, one of India's leading tractor manufacturer and the No.1 Exports brand from India, has clocked a record delivery of 19,000 tractors in a month and 15,218 in production in Oct 2020 - Highest ever done by the company in a month.
+"We have created magnificent history together by delivering 19,000 Sonalika Tractors and 10,018 Rotavators, making it highest ever retail across India in October'20, the beginning of festive season.
+Our domestic tractor billing growth is 13.3 per cent which is much higher than industry growth (est.7.5 per cent).
+Our Cumulative billing (Apr- Oct'20) growth of 28.7 per cent is highest in tractor industry," said Raman Mittal, Executive Director, Sonalika Group, while sharing his thoughts on this overwhelming response.

 - READ MORE ON: